hegoimanzano/ICASCM2025/01_build_model.md

 Number of structures to be generated.

 - `make_independent`: **Optional**.
 Default: False
-  Whether to ensure that none of the structures are different spatial arrangement of the same unit cells or not.
+ True implies that none of the structures are equal, or have a different spatial arrangement of the same unit cells.

 - `offset_gaussian`: **Optional**.
 Default: False
   If True, some preliminary calculations will be done in order to impose more strictly that the amount of Ca-OH and Si-OH are closer to the experimental values.

 - `width_Ca_Si`: **Optional**.
 Default: 0.1
 Width of the gaussian used for sampling the Ca/Si ratio of each of the unit cells that compose the total supercell.
-Smaller values (e.g. 0.01) will  lead to ratios closer to the target, but might cause the code to fail.
+Smaller values (e.g. 0.01) will  lead to ratios closer to the target, but the code might not be able to find a solution.

 - `width_SiOH`: **Optional**.
 Default: 0.08
 Width of the gaussian used for sampling the Si-OH/Si ratio.
+Same as before.

 - `width_CaOH`: **Optional**.
 Default: 0.04
 Width of the gaussian used for sampling the Ca-OH/Ca ratio.
+Same as before.

 - `create`: **Required**.
 True if you want to generate new structures, False, if other modes are required.
 See `check` and `read_structure`.